 This made the Barretto clan locally prominent citizens as far as any red-light area could bestow respectability.
 (It might help to remember that the illustrious residents of Malate also reside adjacent to another former red-light district, Ermita.)
 Hence Gretchen Barretto, or her handlers, did not feel the need to use another family name when she was launched as part of the second batch of mixed-gender Regal Babies.
 Unfortunately, the rival Viva Films studio had just launched its monstrously successful all-male Bagets batch, and Rey de la Cruz had an all-female troupe, the Softdrink Beauties, claiming whatever (frankly prurient) interest could be generated in good-looking women.

-So the Regal Babies II were destined for obscurity, with a bravely determined Gretchen languishing in supporting roles.
+So the Regal Babies II were destined for certain oblivion, with a bravely determined Gretchen languishing in supporting roles.
 She was barely noticeable in Lino Brocka’s Miguelito: Ang Batang Rebelde (1985), for example, banking on her classy features but limited by her narrow range as a performer.
 By the 1990s, she had shed enough of her premature flab and gained enough height to look alluring enough for male-gaze purposes.
 Robbie Tan, founder-manager of Seiko Films, profitably deduced that the public had tired of sex sirens who looked and behaved like they came from the wrong side of the tracks.
 He devised a series of projects that objectified seemingly unattainable porcelain beauties led by Gretchen, turned his outfit into a major player in the process, and made the first Barretto star.

 Another Barretto quietly took Gretchen’s place as constant second-stringer: Claudine, her younger sister.
 Unlike her predecessor, Claudine handled her years of relative obscurity as an opportunity to hone her performative skills.
 Her walk in the sun had a healthier component to it, by conventional moralist standards: she came of age when romantic comedies succeeded in displacing all the other then-profitable local film genres – horror, action, comedy, even her elder sister’s soft-core melodramas – and managed to prove her mettle alongside the peak capability of Vilma Santos, in Rory B. Quintos’s Anak (2000).